archernar/cuu/README.md

      userlsp                      -a           User listing (simple format)
      usermenu                     -a           Menu driven user information Password Commands
-     passwordchange               -a -u -p     Change a users password passwordchangehard           -a -u -p     Change a users password passwordfixed                -a -u -p     Change a users password (fixed)
+     password                     -a -u -p     Change a users password passwordchange               -a -u -p     Change a users password passwordchangehard           -a -u -p     Change a users password passwordfixed                -a -u -p     Change a users password (fixed)